courselabs/dotnetaz/labs/kubernetes/README.md

 Kubectl has integrated help like the Docker and Azure CLIs, but it uses a different syntax where the action comes before the type of object.

-Run this to list all the nodes in your cluster:
+Run this to list all the nodes in your cluster - you should see a single node which is your machine running Docker Desktop:

 ```
 kubectl get nodes